IdahoLabResearch/AcCCS/docs/CurrentImplementation.md

 ## Java Decoder
 Unfortunately the only method we have readily available to encode/decode the XML communications between the EV and EVSE is by reusing the Java webserver from the [V2Gdecoder](https://github.com/FlUxIuS/V2Gdecoder) project.
 We patched the ```jar``` file to fix a few bugs we found in the latest release, and it is included in the [java_decoder](/emulator/java_decoder) folder along with a couple of schema folders.

+A future release of the AcCCS project will replace the V2Gdecoder with a full python implementation for EXI encoding and decoding.

 ## Schemas
 The primary CCS schema we are using is DIN Spec 70121.
 This has been the most stable schema, and it is also accepted by most every EV and EVSE.
 We also included a copy of ISO 15118-2:2010 in the [schemas](/emulator/java_decoder/schemas_15118/) folder if you chose to use it instead.
 We are not currently trying to exercise all of the latest protocol features, but rather using the old DIN spec to simply establish a network connection so that we can perform other cyber activities (e.g. port scanning).